Configuration

 'detect' |

-Specifies the YOLO task to be executed.
-Options include detect for object detection, segment for segmentation, classify for classification, pose for pose estimation and obb for oriented bounding boxes.
-Each task is tailored to specific types of output and problems within image and video analysis. |
+Specifies the YOLO task: detect for object detection, segment for segmentation, classify for classification, pose for pose estimation, and obb for oriented bounding boxes.
+Each task is tailored to specific outputs and problems in image and video analysis. |

 Modes